Top 10 Advantages and Disadvantages of Homework Explained

 Advocating for Policy Changes

-Some schools now give no homework on weekends.
+Some schools now do not assign homework on weekends.
 They want students to rest.
 In California, one school district started this rule in 2022.
-Students said they felt less pressure.
-They had more time for family and hobbies.
+Students said they felt less pressure and had more time for family and hobbies.

 Conclusion